vesas/Coursera_Capstone/capstone/goodcoffee_report.md

 Good Coffee Company Ltd has decided to expand to the Helsinki capital region.
 One question remains: Which neighborhood would be a good location for the new coffee shop?

-To provide some basis for this decision, I analyzed data about the Helsinki capital region.
-I looked at the characteristics of the postal code areas, and also analysed the existing offering of cafés and restaurants in the area.
+To provide some basis for this decision, I analyzed data from the Helsinki capital region.
+I looked at the characteristics of the population in postal code areas, and also analysed the existing offering of cafés and restaurants in each postal code.

 Helsinki capital region is an area which contains the cities of Vantaa, Espoo and Kauniainen, in addition to the capital of Finland: Helsinki.
 There are approximately 1.19 million inhabitants in the Helsinki capital region.